Love Your Guts: How to Support Your Gut Health

 Revise your diet

 Make sure your diet is based on quality plant-based foods, lean proteins and other wholesome options that support general health - including the gut.
-A diet low in processed sugary and fatty foods, and high in fibre and quality proteins, has been shown to help the gut microbiome thrive.
+A diet low in processed sugary and fatty foods, and high in fibre-rich foods and quality proteins, has been shown to help the gut microbiome thrive.
 No need to eliminate the “fun” foods entirely, but it definitely pays off to live by the 80/20 rule - 80% whole foods, 20% soul foods.

 Prioritise hydration